PP144gh/CV/README.md

 ## Personal Profile
 ### Age: 29; Nationality: Portuguese

-I am an art, cinema, literature, and music enthusiast who studied Physics for 10 years and then transitioned his career towards Blockchain, Smart Contracts, and Software Development, a recent passion of mine.
-My career in Physics equipped me with a diverse set of skills beneficial for a software developer/architect, including analytical and critical thinking, proficiency in programming languages such as C, C++, Python, and knowledge of Linux and scripting.
+As an enthusiastic connoisseur of art, cinema, literature, and music, I have dedicated a decade to studying Physics before shifting my career focus towards Blockchain, Smart Contracts, and Software Development.
+This recent passion has not only invigorated my professional pursuits but also positioned me to leverage my extensive background in Physics.
+My experience in this field has endowed me with a robust set of skills that are invaluable in software architecture and development, including analytical and critical thinking, as well as proficiency in programming languages such as C, C++, and Python, complemented by a strong knowledge of Linux and scripting.

-In addition to possessing extensive experience and a natural ease in presenting and discussing my work in front of peers, a skill honed through numerous occasions during my PhD, I also had several teaching experiences, where I received positive feedback on my ability to explain complex problems and concepts in a simple manner.
+My career transition is driven by an eager commitment to immerse myself further into the blockchain ecosystem, seeking to innovate and expand my expertise in this dynamic field.
+Having extensively presented my work and discussed complex topics during my PhD, I excel in communicating intricate concepts in an accessible manner—an ability further refined through several positive teaching experiences.
+I am enthusiastic about continuing to learn and evolve within the software and blockchain landscapes, aiming to contribute significantly to their advancement.

 [My GitHub](https://github.com/PP144gh)